 If you perform better, forgive, and communicate like I’ve suggested, you can resolve your stalemate with the boss.

 There’s no need to quit yet – just take control of the situation.

 Now, if you’re boss is just a bully, and simply won’t have a constructive, rational conversation about what she wants, that’s a whole other issue.
 I’ll deal with that in a different article.

 Chance are, though, you’ll make some serious headway using this approach.
-And in the meantime, if your situation with your boss has undermined your confidence, I suggest you download my confidence training video and PDF cheat sheet.
+And in the meantime, if your situation with your boss has undermined your confidence, I suggest you download my free training guide, 3 Simple Secrets to Breakthrough Confidence and Success.
 It’s absolutely free and will help you restore your confidence immediately.

 Go get it here: